safuya/certificate-manager/spec.md

 - [x] You must make use of a nested resource with the appropriate RESTful URLs.
 Additionally, your nested resource must provide a form that relates to the parent resource.
 Imagine an application with user profiles.
 You might represent a person's profile via the RESTful URL of /profiles/1, where 1 is the primary key of the profile.
 If the person wanted to add pictures to their profile, you could represent that as a nested resource of /profiles/1/pictures, listing all pictures belonging to profile 1.
 The route /profiles/1/pictures/new would allow me to upload a new picture to profile 1.
 Focus on making a working application first and then adding more complexity.
 Making a nested URL resource like '/divisions/:id/teams/new' is great.
 Having a complex nested resource like 'countries/:id/sports/:id/divisions/:id/teams/new' is going to make this much harder on you.

-There is a nested edit form for certificates under load balancers.
+There is a nested index, new and edit for certificates under load balancers.

 - [x] Your forms should correctly display validation errors.
 Your fields should be enclosed within a fields_with_errors class and error messages describing the validation failures must be present within the view.

 There are error messages for invalid login.
+Full feedback isn't provided here to stop fishing of usernames.
+There's the fields_with_errors type example in the rest of the forms (/certificates/new for example for blank url).

 - [x] Your application must be, within reason, a DRY (Do-Not-Repeat-Yourself) rails app.
 Logic present in your controllers should be encapsulated as methods in your models.
 Your views should use helper methods and partials to be as logic-less as possible.
 Follow patterns in the Rails Style Guide and the Ruby Style Guide.